linuxserver-archive/docker-unifi-arm64/README.md

 ## Setting up the application
 `IMPORTANT...
 THIS IS THE ARM64 VERSION`

+`The keygen operation on the first run of the container can take a long time, be patient`

 The webui is at https://ip:8443 , setup with the first run wizard.

 To adopt a Unifi Access Point, and get it to show up in the software, take these steps: